 Thus, an era with frequent periods at the ZLB may require a more fundamental change in policy than simply maintaining an AM/PF regime while adopting a make-up rule based on a price-level target or average inflation.
 Passive monetary policy and active fiscal policy (PM/AF) regimes also need to be considered.
 There is some evidence that switches between policy regimes in the U.S. have occurred in the past.
-Kim (2003) argued that VAR evidence from the U.S. on the inflation and output responses is consistent with a PM/AF regime during the 1940s and 1950s.
-Davig and Leeper (2011) estimate a regime switching model and find the U.S. has alternated between active and passive regimes.7 Jacobson, Leeper and Preston (2019) offer an historical example of active fiscal policy in President Franklin Roosevelt's distinction between the regular budget, which was governed by conventional budget-balancing concerns, and the temporary emergency budget, for which there was no promise that future taxes would be raised to fund the deficit.
-Bianchi, Faccini and Melosi (2020) analyze temporary shock-specific polices (emergency budgets and temporary inflation targets) that can also be interpreted as capturing Roosevelt's distinction between the regular and emergency budgets.
+Kim (2003) argued that VAR evidence from the U.S. on inflation and output responses is consistent with a PM/AF regime during the 1940s and 1950s.
+Davig and Leeper (2011) estimate a regime switching model and find the U.S. has alternated between active and passive regimes.7

+Furthermore, Jacobson, Leeper and Preston (2019) offer an historical example of active fiscal policy in President Franklin Roosevelt's distinction between the regular budget, which was governed by conventional budget-balancing concerns, and the temporary emergency budget, for which there was no promise that future taxes would be raised to fund the deficit.
+Bianchi, Faccini and Melosi (2022) analyze temporary shock-specific polices (emergency budgets and temporary inflation targets) that can be interpreted as capturing Roosevelt's distinction between the regular and emergency budgets.
+The monetary authority does not respond to inflation generated by the emergency budget, essentially acting as if it were constrained by the ZLB, though such a constraint is not introduced explicitly.
+Bianchi and Melosi (2019) investigate the consequences of a negative demand shock that leads to a monetary-fiscal policy conflict and the public is uncertain about how that conflict will be settled.
+Potential conflicts between the two policy authorities can lead to "dire" consequences, but allowing inflation to rise to reduce the recession-induced rise in real debt helps avoid the ZLB and improves welfare if it is associated with a commitment to return to a passive fiscal policy, active monetary policy after the recession.

-While emergency budgets represent temporary adoption of an active fiscal policy, we examine the welfare implications of permanently adopting a PM/AF regime in an environment in which episodes at the ZLB are frequent under a standard inflation-targeting AM/PF regime.8 Our analysis is therefore consistent with most of the recent work investigating alternative monetary rules for dealing with the ZLB, where regimes are analyzed as permanent choices among a variety of policy frameworks.9 To rank alternatives, we use a model-consistent wel-
+While emergency budgets represent temporary adoption of an active fiscal policy, we adopt an alternative perspective and consider the welfare implications of permanently adopting a PM/AF regime in an environment in which episodes at the ZLB are frequent under a standard inflation-targeting AM/PF regime.8 Our analysis is therefore consistent with the approach that assumes PF and investigates alternative monetary policy rules for dealing with the ZLB.